HyungseobKim/NavMesh/Description/Conclusion.md

 drawing lines to the points that are apart from the left and right vertex by the size of the agent.

 ## References
 [Berg 08] Berg, M. de, O Cheong, M. van Kreveld and M. Overmars.
 2008. *Computational Geometry*, 3rd Ed.
-Berlin: Springer.
+Berlin: Springer.<br />
 [Snook 00] Greg Snook.
 2000.
 Simplified 3D Movement and Pathfinding Using Navigation Meshes.
 In *Game Programming Gems 1*, ed.
 Mark A. DeLoura, 288-304.
-Charles River Media. http://digestingduck.blogspot.com/2010/03/simple-stupid-funnel-algorithm.html
+Charles River Media.<br />
+http://digestingduck.blogspot.com/2010/03/simple-stupid-funnel-algorithm.html

 [Back to the top](#navigation-mesh)